-As of April 1, 2023, we had cash and cash equivalents of \$11.0 million and working capital of \$21.5 million compared to cash and cash equivalents of \$13.9 million and working capital of \$23.3 million as of December 31, 2022.
+As of September 30, 2023, we had cash and cash equivalents of \$8.0 million and working capital of \$17.0 million compared to cash and cash equivalents of \$13.9 million and working capital of \$23.3 million as of December 31, 2022.

-Net cash used in operating activities was \$2.8 million in the three months ended April 1, 2023 compared to net cash used in operating activities of \$3.3 million in the three months ended April 2, 2022.
-The decrease in net cash used by operating activities, expressed in direct cash flow terms, was primarily due to a decrease in vendor payments as we try to strategically manage our cash flows, offset by a decrease in cash receipts from customers.
+Net cash used in operating activities was \$5.8 million in the nine months ended September 30, 2023 compared to net cash used in operating activities of \$7.9 million in the nine months ended October 1, 2022.
+The decrease in net cash used in operating activities, expressed in direct cash flow terms, was primarily due to cash provided by inventory, receivable from related party, prepaids, and other long-term assets, offset by increases in cash used in accounts payable and deferred revenue.

-For the three months ended April 1, 2023, net cash used in investing activities was \$43 thousand, which consisted of capital expenditures.
-For the three months ended April 2, 2022, net cash used in investing activities was \$26 thousand for capital expenditures.
+For the nine months ended September 30, 2023, net cash used in investing activities was \$141 thousand, which consisted of capital expenditures.
+For the nine months ended October 1, 2022, net cash used in investing activities was \$203 thousand, which consisted of capital expenditures.

-For the three months ended April 1, 2023, net cash provided by financing activities was \$37 thousand, primarily from the net proceeds arising from the proceeds from stock option exercises.
-For the three months ended April 2, 2022, net cash provided by financing activities was \$6 thousand, primarily from proceeds from stock option exercises.
+For the nine months ended September 30, 2023, net cash used in financing activities was \$50 thousand, primarily from payroll taxes related to net share settlement of equity awards partially offset by the net proceeds arising from the proceeds from stock option exercises.
+For the nine months ended October 1, 2022, net cash used in financing activities was \$73 thousand, primarily from payroll taxes related to net share settlement of equity awards partially offset by the net proceeds arising from the proceeds from stock option exercises.

 We have historically funded our operations primarily through sales of our products to customers, sales of our common stock and borrowing arrangements.
-As of April 1, 2023, our principal sources of liquidity consisted of cash and cash equivalents of \$11.0 million.
-We have incurred net losses over the last several years, and as of April 1, 2023, have an accumulated deficit of approximately \$71.6 million.
+As of September 30, 2023, our principal sources of liquidity consisted of cash and cash equivalents of \$8.0 million.
+We have incurred net losses over the last several years, and as of September 30, 2023, have an accumulated deficit of approximately \$76.1 million.
 We expect to continue to incur operating losses and negative cash flows from operations.

 The Company has an existing Loan and Security Agreement ("Loan Agreement") with Silicon Valley Bank ("SVB") providing for up to \$8.0 million secured revolving loan facility ("Revolving Loan Facility").
 In March 2022, the Fourth Amendment to the Loan Agreement was executed primarily to extend the term through May 31, 2022.
-In June 2022, the Fifth Amendment to the Loan

-Agreement was executed primarily to extend the term through December 1, 2023.
-As of April 1, 2023 and December 31, 2022, there were no amounts outstanding under the Loan Agreement.
+In June 2022, the Fifth Amendment to the Loan Agreement was executed primarily to extend the term through December 1, 2023.
+As of September 30, 2023 and December 31, 2022, there were no amounts outstanding under the Loan Agreement.

 On March 10, 2023, SVB was placed into receivership by the Federal Deposit Insurance Corporation ("FDIC").
 On March 13, 2023, the FDIC announced that it had transferred all insured and uninsured deposits and substantially all assets of SVB to a newly created, full-service FDIC-operated "bridge bank" called Silicon Valley Bridge Bank, N.A. ("SVBB"), where depositors would have full access to their money immediately.
-On March 27, 2023, First Citizens BancShares, Inc. ("First Citizens") announced that it had enetered into an agreement with the FDIC to purchase all of the assets and liabilities of SVBB.
+On March 27, 2023, First Citizens BancShares, Inc. ("First Citizens") announced that it had entered into an agreement with the FDIC to purchase all of the assets and liabilities of SVBB.
 SVBB will operate as a division of First Citizens.
-We currently have full control of our cash and cash equivalents balance, and SVBB will continue to honor the terms of our existing Revolving Loan Facility.
+We currently have full control of our cash and cash equivalents balance, and SVBB has confirmed its terms of our existing Revolving Loan Facility.